MASILab/PreQual/README.md

 Run `eddy` with or without a brain mask.
 If on, FSL’s brain extraction tool (`bet`) is used with a low threshold to create a rough brain mask for `eddy`.
 This can sometimes produce poor results.
 If off, no mask is used and produces empirically minor differences in results than when a mask is used.
 If this option is on, the contour of this mask is drawn in the PDF.

 Default = on

+**--eddy\_bval\_scale N/off**

+Run `eddy` with b-values scaled by the positive number N. All other steps of the pipeline use the original b-values.
+This can help `eddy` finish distortion correction when extremely low b-values (<200) are involved.
+If off, no scaling of b-values is used.

+Default = off

 **--extra\_eddy\_args="string”**